Ireland's leading Montessori school for pupils aged 2 - 8 based in the heart of Ballsbridge

 St. Nicholas Montessori schools are co-educational.
 All pupils participate fully in all learning activities in a totally inclusive approach, regardless of gender.

 St. Nicholas Montessori Society and School does not adhere to a specific religious doctrine and as such can be described as Multi-denominational.
-Maria Montessori wrote of a child’s religious development as follows:

 The Montessori method includes the spiritual development of the child and this is encouraged throughout a child’s time in a St. Nicholas school.
 However, this spiritual development is not developed through the lens of a particular religious doctrine.
 All religions are respected and valued equally.
 Different belief systems are explored in an educational manner and the main religious festivals of a range of religions are celebrated in an age appropriate manner.